gyubraj/Assignment/Readme.md

 4. You don't have to run migrations as I am pushing a database too for testing purpose.

-5. If you want to enter data into Student model then create a superuser and login into admin panel.
+5. If you want to enter data into Student model then create a superuser.

     ```
     # In terminal
     python manage.py createsuperuser

-    # Visit URL
-    127.0.0.1:8000/admin/

     ```

 6. If you want to use already created admin account then
     ```
-    # Goto 127.0.0.1:8000/admin/
     username = admin
     password = 1234
+    ```

+7. Run Project and goto admin panel
+    ```
+    python manage.py runserver

+    url = 127.0.0.1:8000/admin/
     ```

 ## Constraint